Straight Up Paula!

 Straight Up Paula! was the second headlining concert tour by American singer Paula Abdul.
 The tour marks the singer's first headlining tour in 27 years, since her 1991–92 Under My Spell Tour.
 The tour played 25 concerts throughout North America.

 Background

 On July 9, 2018, it was announced that Abdul would go on tour to celebrate the 30th anniversary of her debut album, Forever Your Girl (1988).
 Ticket sales started four days after the announcement.
-The singer said that "It's been decades since I've done my own tour, but I had a great taste of what it's like being on the road last summer with the New Kids on the Block and Boyz II Men, and had a great time.
+Abdul said that "It's been decades since I've done my own tour, but I had a great taste of what it's like being on the road last summer with the New Kids on the Block and Boyz II Men, and had a great time.
 It was just a real warm welcome and [it reminded me] of how it felt like when I was on the road constantly years and years ago".